fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 ### Exercises 11.10-12.

-Prior to these exercises, you should ensure you have set up an app in your Heroku environment simillarly that we did in [part 3](/en/part3/deploying_app_to_internet#application-to-the-internet).
-However now we don not push the code to Heroku ourselves, we let the Gihub Action workflow do that for us!
+Before going to the below exercises, you should setup your application in Heroku environment simillarly that we did in [part 3](/en/part3/deploying_app_to_internet#application-to-the-internet).

+In contrast to part 3 now we <i>do not push the code</i> to Heroku ourselves, we let the Gihub Actions workflow do that for us!

-Ensure now that you have [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) installed and login to Heroku using the CLI with <code>heroku login</code>
+Ensure now that you have [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) installed and login to Heroku using the CLI with <code>heroku login</code>.

-Create a new app in Heroku using the  CLI: <code>heroku create --region eu {your_app_name}</code>, pick a [region](https://devcenter.heroku.com/articles/regions) close to your own location!
+Create a new app in Heroku using the  CLI: <code>heroku create --region eu {your\_app\_name}</code>, pick a [region](https://devcenter.heroku.com/articles/regions) close to your own location!

-Generate an API token for your Heroku profile using <code>heroku authorizations:create</code>, and save the credentials to a local file but <i>**do not push those to GitHub**</i>!
+Generate an API token for your Heroku profile using command <code>heroku authorizations:create</code>, and save the credentials to a local file but <i>**do not push those to GitHub**</i>!

-You'll the <i>token</i> for your deployment workflow.
-See more information at <https://devcenter.heroku.com/articles/platform-api-quickstart>.
+You'll need the the token soon for your deployment workflow.
+See more information at about Heroku tokens [here](https://devcenter.heroku.com/articles/platform-api-quickstart).

 #### 11.10 Deploying your application to Heroku